STEP 1: Choose your Blogging Platform

 - What blogging topic are you most passionate about?
 Check out other similar blogs to see what people are choosing for domain names.

-- If you’re making a blog for your business, your domain name should be your business name (www.YourBusinessName.com)
+- If you’re making a blog for your business, your domain or blog name should be your business name (www.YourBusinessName.com)

 - If you’re creating a blog for yourself, then your domain name should be your own name.
 My first blog was called MattBanner.com.

-I chose OnBlastBlog.com as the name of this blog because I wanted to help people blast off with making a website and growing it to new heights.
+I chose OnBlastBlog.com as the domain name for this blog because I wanted to help people blast off with making a website and growing it to new heights.

 Domain names typically end with .com, .net or .org.
 Recently domain extensions (the end of the domain, like .com) have opened up to include more words such as .us and .sports.